The Graduate School Handbook

 The Graduate School has attempted to include most of the regulations governing graduate academic programs; however, many programs have additional requirements and regulations.
 Sometimes these requirements are more stringent than the general requirements of The Graduate School.

 It is the student's responsibility to be aware of, and comply with all regulations, policies, procedures, and deadlines.
+Please consult widely with your academic program and The Graduate School with questions or concerns about the information in this Handbook.

 Changes to the current edition of The Graduate School Handbook include: